genome/ptero-apis/auth.md

 ### GET /v1/user-roles
 Responds with the user roles associated with a particular `access_token`.
-Requires [HTTP Basic authentication][3] of the client.
+Requires [HTTP Basic authentication][3] of the resource server.
 This would be used, for example, by the Workflow service to determine what workflows to return in a list for a given `access_token`.

 The request body is a JSON dictionary with the following parameters: